Check an issue with your water

 - run a cold water tap for a few minutes until it runs clear

-- if it still looks discoloured after 5 minutes, wait an hour and try again
+- if it still discoloured after 5 minutes, wait 1 hour and try again

 Fix low water pressure